 REQUIRED EXPERIENCE: No musical experience is required to participate in this class – only a desire to learn how to play!
 Students will be expected to complete piano performance tests (proficiencies) on their piano.

 EVALUATION: Grades will be based on performance proficiencies, worksheets, written tests, and class participation.
-Grades will be assigned as follows: 55% - MAJOR (summative) - Performance Checkpoints (played on Piano) 30% - MINOR (formative) – written quizes 15% - PRACTICE - classwork Scope and Sequence (paced according to experience level): Unit 1: Posture, finger warmups, finger numbers, The Piano Keyboard, The Musical Alphabet, basic C- position, Intro to right-hand / left-hand work, intro to reading music notation Unit 2: Grand Staff / Clefs, Time Signatures, C-position; intro to chords Unit 3: G-position; the I chord, the IV chord Unit 4: Accidentals, G Major 5 Finger Position, I, IV, V7 chords in G major Unit 5: F Major Five finger position, I, IV, V7 in F Major, transposition, D.C. al fine, dotted rhythms Unit 6: Staccato, 1st and 2nd endings, blocked and broken chords, Dynamics, ritardandos, accents Unit 7: Half steps and whole steps, C Major Scale, Scale preparation drills, Scale melodies, common and cut time.
+Grades will be assigned as follows: 55% - MAJOR (summative) - Unit Checkpoints, Unit Assessments 35% - MINOR (formative) – daily checkpoint performances, written quizes 10% - PRACTICE - daily skills practice, basic skills checkpoints Scope and Sequence (paced according to experience level): Unit 1: Posture, finger warmups, finger numbers, The Piano Keyboard, The Musical Alphabet, basic C- position, Intro to right-hand / left-hand work, intro to reading music notation Unit 2: Grand Staff / Clefs, Time Signatures, C-position; intro to chords Unit 3: G-position; the I chord, the IV chord Unit 4: Accidentals, G Major 5 Finger Position, I, IV, V7 chords in G major Unit 5: F Major Five finger position, I, IV, V7 in F Major, transposition, D.C. al fine, dotted rhythms Unit 6: Staccato, 1st and 2nd endings, blocked and broken chords, Dynamics, ritardandos, accents Unit 7: Half steps and whole steps, C Major Scale, Scale preparation drills, Scale melodies, common and cut time.
 Unit 8: G Major Scale, shifting hand position, 6/8 time signature Unit 9: F Major Scale, The order of sharps, Sharp key signatures, G Major, F Major, A Minor, D Minor.

 Lessons will be planned and designed using the Following MENC Standards which have been adopted by Fulton County and the State of Georgia as the Georgia Performance Standards (GPS) for all Music classes.
 Recognized National Standards NAfME Content Standards 2.
 Performing on instruments, alone and with others, a varied repertoire of music.
 3. Improvising melodies, variations, and accompaniments.
 5. Reading and notating music.
 6. Listening to, analyzing, and describing music.
 7. Evaluating music and music performances.
 8. Understanding relationships between music, the other arts, and disciplines outside the arts.
 9. Understanding music in relation to history and culture.

 AHS RECOVERY/RISE (RE-TEACHING/INSTRUCTIONAL SUPPORT AND ENRICHMENT POLICY): 1.
-All students will have one (1) opportunity each nine-week period to redo/retake one (1) major assignment for improvement; eligibility for retakes is for students earning a 79 or below.
-However, you cannot improve your grade beyond a 79.
-In other words, a perfect score on the retake is a 79 in the gradebook.
+All students will have one (1) opportunity each nine-week period to redo/retake one (1) major assignment or assessment for improvement; eligibility for retakes is for students who earned below a 75.
+However, you cannot improve your grade beyond a 75.
+In other words on a retake, a 75 up to a perfect score on the retake will be a 75 in the gradebook.
 2. Student retakes must be completed before the next summative assessment is given - or five (5) school days before the end of the marking period if there is not another major assessment given (teachers can make exceptions for students who have excused absences during this 5-day window).